saucelabs/sauce-docs/docs/error-reporting/project-setup/symbolication.md

 ## Introduction

 Debug symbols are needed when crashes are reported from binaries that have information such as function names and line numbers stripped away.
-Debug symbols allow Backtrace to provide human-readable callstacks and deduplicate effectively.
-Symbols can be uploaded directly via the UI or API, or retrieved from a managed private symbol server.
+Debug symbols allow Backtrace to provide human-readable callstacks and effectively duplicate error reports.
+Symbols can be uploaded via the UI or API, or retrieved from a managed private symbol server.
 Symbols are compilation specific and are applied to crash reports based on matching debug or code ID’s and filename.

 Please note that only a subset of reports sent to Backtrace require symbols (managed code and some integration paths do not require symbols).